crosswalk-project/crosswalk-website/contribute/Building_Crosswalk.md

 ## Environment

-1. Please setup your build environment by following the instructions on the Chromium wiki:
+1. Please set up your build environment by following the instructions on the Chromium wiki:

     <ul>